hhgym/speechday/README.md

 - [ ] Global: add eventId to room db for handle different events
 - [ ] Global: deleting slot needs confirmation
 - [ ] Global: update bootstrap and the libs
+- [ ] Global: log more action like change pwd, presence, ...
 - [ ] Admin: room configuration (add, rename, delete, (un)set to teacher)
 - [ ] Admin: unset rooms from all teacher (for new event)
 - [x] Admin: import rooms